juliawiggeshoff/AugusMake/README.md

 total                       69              1             20
 ```

-You can use the information from the **total*** numbers of jobs to "guide" the value for `--jobs`, while keeping in mind not to "allow" to many jobs at one.
+You can use the information from the **total*** numbers of jobs to "guide" the value for `--jobs`, while keeping in mind not to "allow" too many jobs at one.
 So, a value of 25 to 30 jobs might be the safest choice.
 See [cluster execution](https://github.com/juliawiggeshoff/AugusMake#cluster-execution).

 ## Local machine execution